computer screen with words DRUG WAR BLOG bird icon for twitter bird icon for twitter

 To which I respond: Exactly!
 And it is therefore the duty of any doctor with common sense to protest this anti-patient status quo.
 They should remind the government that all drugs that elate and inspire have potential positive uses: that this is just plain common sense and requires no additional proof.
 Instead, doctors normalize prohibition by pretending that the outlawed substances really have failed to show proof of efficacy.
 If that is so, it is only because the proof that doctors require ignores common sense: they have no interest in helping the patient to thrive according to the patient's own definition of that term, they want the patient to be "really" cured via neurochemical intervention.

 And so I am back on Effexor.
 Why?
-Because materialists have ignored the obvious power of laughter and happiness in their disastrous search for the holy grail of psychiatric pharmacology, one that will not run afoul of the Christian Science metaphysic of the war on drugs.
+Because materialists have ignored the obvious power of laughter and happiness in their disastrous search for the holy grail of psychiatric pharmacology, one that will not run afoul of the Christian Science metaphysic of the War on Drugs.

-Why don't psychiatrists protest the war on drugs?
+Why don't psychiatrists protest the War on Drugs?
 That's easy.
 I would never have needed their antidepressants in the first place had drugs remained legal.
 We would then live in a world where common sense and empathy guided drug use, not a blind hatred of psychoactive substances.
 In such a world, the enemy would be unwanted dependency, not drugs.
 And that enemy would be combatted using psychological common sense.

 Getting Off Drugs